Anxiety SupportPublished 2026-03-134 min read

 Anxiety rarely disappears just because you understand it.

 More often, the body becomes rushed first and the mind follows.
 Breath gets shallow.
 Shoulders tighten.
 One thought keeps circling.
+At that moment, more explanation usually does not help much.

 Repetition gives attention somewhere to land